synadia-io/orbit.java/chaos-runner/README.md

 ### Running native image

-You can use [GraalVM](https://www.graalvm.org/) native-image to create native executable for your platform:
+You can use [GraalVM](https://www.graalvm.org/) native-image to create native executable for your platform
+* Assumes you've installed graalvm
+* You may need the path to the cmd if not already in your path.

 ```
-# install GraalVM
 > native-image.cmd -cp <Path-To>\chaos-runner-0.0.2-uber.jar io.synadia.chaos.ChaosRunner chaos-runner
 > .\chaos-runner.exe --servers 1 --delay 4000 --initial 10000
 ```